Lawyers say Tuohy family ‘devastated’ by Oher’s ‘Blind Side’ allegations

-MEMPHIS, Tenn.
-(WREG) — Attorneys representing Sean and Leigh Anne Tuohy say Michael Oher’s allegations that he was led to sign away his rights over his story in “The Blind Side” are patently false.
+MEMPHIS, Tenn. — Local attorneys representing Sean and Leigh Anne Tuohy say Michael Oher’s allegations that he was led to sign away his rights over his story in “The Blind Side” are false, and they are happy to terminate the conservatorship.

 “Forty-eight hours ago, a bomb dropped on our clients,” attorney Randy Fishman said.
 “To say they were devastated by these allegations is truly an understatement.”